 A quarter (26%) felt that three weeks or more was appropriate following the death of a partner.
 Following the death of a child, a third (34%) of respondents also felt that three weeks of leave or more was necessary.

-The research also found that when UK employees did return to work, almost half (52%) felt pressured to conceal their grief.
+The research also found that when UK employees did return to work, two fifths (40%) felt pressured to conceal their grief.
 This was particularly evident amongst male respondents, with over half (56%) feeling they had to hide their grief at work compared to 46% of women.
 Nearly half of respondents admitted they felt pressure to show a stiff upper lip or brave face following their loved one’s death.